Bubka/2FAuth-Docs/docs/index.md

 - Generate TOTP and HOTP security codes
 - Scan and decode any QR code to add a 2FA account in no time
 - Manage your 2FA accounts and organize them using Groups
+- Manually add custom 2FA accounts for which no QR is available
 - Edit accounts, even the ones imported from a QR code
-- Manually add customized 2FA accounts for which no QR is available

 ## Demo website